Seeking clinicians who are passionate about perinatal and early years health and wellbeing

 Salary packaging available

-Formed in 1917, QEC is Victoria’s largest provider of residential and community based Early Parenting Services.
+Formed in 1917, the Queen Elizabeth Centre is Victoria’s largest provider of residential and community based Early Parenting Services.
 We deliver a variety of different programs to more than 3,000 families annually - directly and in partnership with government and community partners across Victoria.
 QEC is a public hospital and community service organisation.
 We provide residential, inpatient services at our Noble Park site; we also proudly support families with in-home and community based services across metropolitan Melbourne and regional Victoria.

-In June 2021 the Australian Government committed to support Karitane, the Australasian Association of Parenting and Child Health – including QEC, Parenting Research Centre and the University of New South Wales, in providing the new National Perinatal and Infant Mental Health: Connect and Care Service.
-The Connect and Care service will ensure that families will be seamlessly connected with support from a comprehensive network of existing local perinatal infant mental health service providers.
+In June 2021 the Australian Government committed to support Karitane, the Australasian Association of Parenting and Child Health – including QEC, Parenting Research Centre and the University of New South Wales, in providing the new National Perinatal and Infant Mental Health: ForWhen Service.
+ForWhen service will ensure that families will be seamlessly connected with support from a comprehensive network of existing local perinatal infant mental health service providers.

-The QEC Care and Connect Navigator is an experienced clinician with demonstrated experience and understanding of the mental health issues experienced by parents during pregnancy, birth and the post-natal period.
-Having extensive experience working with families and demonstrated understanding of maternal, infant and child health, you will work to promote the health and well-being of families through timely and appropriate assessment, linkages and seamless connection to existing mental health services.
-The majority of this work will be phone / web based.
+The QEC ForWhen Navigator is an experienced mental health clinician with demonstrated experience and understanding of the mental health issues experienced by parents during pregnancy, birth and the post-natal period.
+Having extensive experience working with families and demonstrated understanding of the sensitive perinatal period and maternal, infant and child health, you will work to promote the health and well-being of families through timely and appropriate assessment, linkages and seamless connection to existing mental health services.
+Service delivery is via Telehealth.

 To be considered for this role you will possess: